Steve Weatherford: Philanthropy

 Weatherford has established several charities in Terre Haute, Indiana, where he was born and raised, including Rush the Punter and Kicks for Kids.

 In 2013, Weatherford was named Health and Fitness Ambassador of the Boys and Girls Club in New Jersey, serving as a role model, mentor, and fitness and nutrition coach to more than 80,000 kids throughout New Jersey.
-In the same year, Weatherford was also named "head coach" for Wellness in the Schools, leading the charge and acting as spokesperson for that organization’s recess fitness program for more than 77,000 students throughout the NY metro area.
+In the same year, Weatherford was also named "head coach" for Wellness in the Schools, leading the charge and acting as spokesperson for that organization's recess fitness program for more than 77,000 students throughout the NY metro area.

 He also serves as spokesperson for Second Chance Toys, the Breast Cancer Research Foundation and The Steve Weatherford Charity for Ghana, in addition to the charitable work he participates in on behalf of the New York Giants.
 In 2013, Weatherford was recognized for his outstanding community service by the NY Giants organization with the Wellington Mara Award.

 Personal life

+Weatherford is a Christian.
 He and his wife, Laura, have six children.
 They reside in Frisco, Texas.